knebiolo/mast/README.md

 Uses a **directed acyclic graph** (DAG) representing parent:child relationships between receivers.
 If a fish is present at a child receiver (small detection zone) while also detected at a parent receiver (large detection zone), the algorithm removes the overlapping parent detections.

-**Analogy:** Like nested Russian dolls - if you can place an object in the innermost doll, you know it's not in the outer dolls.
+**Analogy:** Like nested Russian dolls - if you can place an object in the innermost doll, you know it is not in the outer dolls.

 ---

-## 📖 Examples
+## Examples

 See the following for complete examples: